Moro people: In Malaysia

 Moro refugees dwellings off the coast of Gaya Island in Sabah.

-Due to their conflict in the southern Philippines and the Sulu islands' close proximity with the Malaysian state of Sabah, many Moros have emigrated to the Sabah since the 1970s in search of better lives.
+Due to their conflict in the southern Philippines and the Sulu islands' proximity with the Malaysian state of Sabah, many Moros have emigrated to Sabah since the 1970s in search of better lives.
 Most of them have been reported to be illegal immigrants living in squalor, prompting the Sabah state government to work on relocating them to proper dwellings to ease management.

 Bangsa Sug and Bangsa Moro

-In 2018, a unification gathering of all the sultans of the Sulu archipelago and representatives from all ethnic communities in the Sulu archipelago commenced in Zamboanga City, declaring themselves as the Bangsa Sug peoples and separating them from the Bangsa Moro peoples of mainland central Mindanao.
+In 2018, a unification gathering of all the sultans of the Sulu archipelago and representatives from all ethnic communities in the archipelago commenced in Zamboanga City, declaring themselves the Bangsa Sug and separating them from the Bangsa Moro of mainland central Mindanao.
 They cited the complete difference in cultures and customary ways of life they have with the central Mindanao Muslims as the primary reason for their separation.
 They also called the government to establish a separate Philippine state, called Bangsa Sug, from mainland Bangsa Moro or to incorporate the Sulu archipelago to whatever state is formed in the Zamboanga peninsula, if ever federalism in the Philippines is approved in the coming years.